GustavePate/gustavepate.github.io/_posts/2013-07-22-vim-cheat-sheet.md

 # Search / Replace

+* `#` in normal mode, search backward for the previously word under cursor occurence
 * `:s/toto//` search the first occurence of `toto` on the line
 * `:s/toto//g` search all occurences of `toto` on the line
 * `:%s/toto//g` search all occurences of `toto` for each line of the buffer (or opened file)